Don't go it alone

 (Kiani, Simbar,Hajian, Zayeri)

-First, let's set some new language.
 You may have noticed that we use the term "fertility challenges" in lieu of infertility.
 There are many people who have been labeled infertile who go on to get pregnant with assistance, or even naturally (raising my hand).
 Being labeled infertile sounds like an end all- and it's not.

 There are many emotions that make their presence known when baby making isn't going the way we hoped (and most likely, the way that we planned).
 According to Valerie Hart: